Abdy1/Abdy1/README.md

 👀 Full Stack Developer | Java, Python, Typescript

-🌱 Currently working at one of the top banks in Ethiopia
+🌱 Currently working at A2SV backed by google.